 - Make sure all users that are currently managed by hybrid have an Intune/EMS license assigned to them prior to the change in MDM authority.
 Having the license ensures that the user and their devices are managed by Intune standalone after the change in MDM authority.
 For more information, see Assign Intune licenses to your user accounts.

 - Make sure that the Admin user account has an Intune/EMS license assigned and confirm that the Admin user account can sign in to Intune before the change to the MDM authority.
-The MDM authority should display Set to Configuration Manager (hybrid tenant) in the Microsoft Intune administration console prior to the change in MDM authority.
+The MDM authority should display Set to Configuration Manager (hybrid tenant) in Intune in the Azure portal prior to the change in MDM authority.

 - There should be no noticeable impact to end users during the change in MDM authority.

 The process to change the MDM authority to Intune standalone includes the following high-level steps: